DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 ...
 ```

+After substituting the DH-parameters in the above TF_MATRIX() function, the individual transformation matrices are as below
+![alt text][image44]

 #### 2.3.2 Compositions of the transformation matrices
 The composition matrices are evaluated by multiplying the matrices in the desired order as shown here.
 ```python